-We write medical device Clinical Evaluation Report (CER) to file with China FDA.
+We write medical device Clinical Evaluation Report (CER) to file with China NMPA.

 Clinical evaluation is the assessment and analysis of clinical data pertaining to a medical device in order to verify the clinical safety and performance of the device.—Global Harmonization Task Force